Skip to main content

 Security and Compliance Requirements

-As the studies show, most organizations have a specific workload onboarding process for cloud migration.
-This process naturally involves security configuration, which is sometimes automated.
+As the studies show, most organizations have a specific onboarding process for cloud migration.
+This process often involves security configuration, which can sometimes be automated.

 While security is the first step to check during migration, incorporating security audits and maintenance into the regular change management process is equally crucial.
 This keeps a fine balance across various cloud and on-premise environments while meeting compliance requirements.

-While onboarding, ensure that every new offering is appropriately tied to the change management process and in accordance with the updated security and audit policies.
+During onboarding, ensure that every new offering is correctly tied to the change management process and aligns with the updated security and audit policies.

 4) Lack of Visibility into Performance and Usage